Sean Lee: 2012 season

 Lee ended up having a breakout season, becoming one of the defensive leaders, leading the team with 131 tackles and tying for the team lead in interceptions (four) and tackles for loss (eight).
 He also became only the second linebacker ever to have intercepted both Tom Brady and Peyton Manning.
-He had an excellent game against the New York Giants with 10 tackles, 2 assists and a forced fumble on David Wilson.
+He had an excellent game against the New York Giants with 10 tackles, two assists, and a forced fumble on David Wilson.
 He also registered 14 tackles against the Seattle Seahawks in the second game of the season, tying him with Lee Roy Jordan for the 41-year-old team record for most tackles in a game.
 Against the Carolina Panthers, Lee injured his right big toe and was placed on injured reserve.

 2013 season

 On August 24, 2013, the Dallas Cowboys signed Lee to a six-year, $42 million contract extension that included $16.13 million guaranteed and a signing bonus of $10 million.

-During Week 4 against the San Diego Chargers, Lee had 18 tackles and returned an interception 52 yards for his second NFL touchdown.
-During the month of October, Lee led the Cowboys with 52 tackles (3 for loss) and 3 interceptions.
-One of his interceptions against the Detroit Lions in Week 8 included a career-high 74-yard return.
+During week 4 against the San Diego Chargers, Lee had 18 tackles and returned an interception 52 yards for his second NFL touchdown.
+During October, Lee led the Cowboys with 52 tackles (three for loss) and three interceptions.
+One of his interceptions against the Detroit Lions in week 8 included a career-high 74-yard return.
 His strong performances earned him NFC Defensive Player of the Month.

 2014 season

 On May 27, Lee tore his ACL for the third time in his career after being blocked to the ground by rookie offensive lineman Zack Martin during an organized team activity (OTA).
-There was some controversy about the injury because OTAs are supposed to be non-contact.
+Some controversy arose about the injury because OTAs are supposed to be noncontact.
 On July 2, he was placed on the injured reserve list and was replaced by Rolando McClain.

 2015 season

 After the emergence of Rolando McClain at middle linebacker the previous year, Lee was moved to weakside linebacker to protect him from direct hits by the offensive line and take advantage of his playmaking abilities.
-In the second game against the Philadelphia Eagles, he had 16 tackles (2 for loss), two passes defensed, an interception in the end zone, and sealed the 20–10 win with an onside kick recovery, although he also suffered a concussion.
+In the second game against the Philadelphia Eagles, he had 16 tackles (two for loss), two passes defensed, an interception in the end zone, and sealed the 20–10 win with an onside kick recovery, although he also suffered a concussion.
 His performance earned him NFC Defensive Player of the Week.
-On December 7 against the Washington Redskins, he posted 13 tackles, two tackles for loss and one sack.
+On December 7 against the Washington Redskins, he posted 13 tackles, two tackles for loss, and one sack.

-Lee finished with 128 tackles (led the team), 2.5 sacks, 11 tackles for loss (led the team), 6 quarterback pressures, one interception and 5 passes defensed.
+Lee finished with 128 tackles (led the team), 2.5 sacks, 11 tackles for loss (led the team), six quarterback pressures, one interception, and five passes defended.
 He appeared in 14 games, missing one contest because of a hamstring injury and the other because of a concussion.
 Lee was named to the Pro Bowl as an injury replacement for Kansas City Chiefs linebacker Justin Houston.